SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 • I fit the spreaders to the mast and slipped the upper shrouds through the spreaders ends.

-Enlarging a tang hole to 5/32" with a sheet of SS to protect mast.
+Enlarging a tang hole to 5/32" for a 5/32" pin using a sheet of SS to protect the mast.

-- The temporary shrouds, used for stepping mast, kept it centered and the lower shrouds provided the lateral support.
+- The temporary shrouds used for stepping mast kept it centered and the lower shrouds provided the lateral support once standing.

 • Adjusted the lower shroud turnbuckles to set the mast perpendicular (left-right) to the hull.